rickymcgeehan/rickymcgeehan-cv/README.md

 ## Ricky McGeehan CV Website

 This project was created in order to present my CV in a less traditional manner and to showcase my web development skills.
-The website is a sing-page application built using React, styled using SASS and hosted with a serverless architecture on Firebase.
+The website is a single-page application built using React, styled using SASS and hosted with a serverless architecture on Firebase.

+Please take the time to view production website [here](https://rickymcgeehan-cv.web.app).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).